Updated on March 29, 2023 by Julie McCool

 - Bluebells at Riverbend Regional Park, Great Falls Virginia.
 In early April, bluebells, trillium, and other spring wildflowers line the trail at Riverbend Park.
 The easy Bluebell Trail hike at Bull Run Park is another gorgeous bluebell destination.
 Or extend your outing with a longer hike on the northern Bull Run Occoquan Trail to see the blooms.

 - Tulips at Burnside Farms, Haymarket Virginia.
 2.5 million tulips and daffodils cover 15 acres during Burnside Farms Festival of Spring.
-The festival usually opens in mid-April and lasts 21 to 30 days.
+The festival usually opens in early-to-mid-April and lasts about 3 weeks.

 - Apple blossoms in Winchester Virginia.
 The Shenandoah Apple Festival celebrates blooming apple orchards in late April and early May.
 Join the celebration on a day trip or weekend getaway to Winchester.

 - Azaleas at the National Arboretum, Washington DC.
 In late April, the National Arboretum's Mount Hamilton is covered with thousands of azaleas in bloom.
-An impressive collection of Dogwoods bloom from mid-April to early June.
+An impressive collection of Dogwoods blooms from mid-April to early June.

 Spring Bucket List: Woodland and Waterside Walks

 There is nothing quite like the vibrant green of emerging foliage, and the rush of water in rivers and runs after spring rains.
 Explore these local woods and parks to enjoy leafy trails, water views, and more of those spring wildflowers.
 Trails may be muddy in spring so break out your hiking boots.

 - Seneca Regional Park Hike, Great Falls Virginia.
 Woodland trails lead to the Potomac River and a nice section of the Potomac Heritage Trail.